Physics

 MW 10am-11:15am

-PHYS 5120b, Statistical Physics I Staff
+PHYS 5120b, Statistical Physics I Yoram Alhassid

 Review of thermodynamics, the fundamental principles of classical and quantum statistical mechanics, canonical and grand canonical ensembles, identical particles, Bose and Fermi statistics, phase transitions and critical phenomena, enormalization group, irreversible processes, fluctuations.